seisbench/seisbench/docs/pages/benchmark_datasets.rst

 .. figure::  ../_static/bohemia_dataset.webp
    :align:   center

-The ``BohemiaSaxony`` dataset provides 24,821 local earthquake recordings from the NW Bohemia/Vogtland region (Germany / Czech Republic).
+The :py:class:`~seisbench.data.bohemia.BohemiaSaxony` dataset provides 24,821 local earthquake recordings from the NW Bohemia/Vogtland region (Germany / Czech Republic).
 The seismicity in the region is characterized by intense earthquake swarms of small magnitudes.
 The signal quality is crisp due to low noise in the region and competent Variscian rock with small sediment overlay.
 The data was collected from 72 seismic stations between September 2009 and December 2024.

-Dataset Details
+Dataset details:
-^^^^^^^^^^^^^^^^

     * Stations: 72, three-component stations; broadband and short-period sensors.
     * Sampling Rate 100 Hz.